 This is the case if you:

-- temporarily living in commercial temporary accommodation (hotel, guesthouse, etc.) at their own expense.
+- are living temporarily at their own expense in commercial temporary accommodation (hotel, guesthouse, etc.).

 Help for people in a difficult housing situation